If you've run a business for a number of years, you'll have had plenty of negotiation practice with customers and suppliers.

 However this may be the first time that you've sold a business.

 If so, this is probably a major step for you.
 How will you know that all the bases have been covered before, during and after the negotiations?

-Think of this how-to article, and the associated checklist on ExitAdviser, as a reminder of some of the key things to consider as you work through the negotiation process.
+Think of this how-to article, and the associated checklist on ExitAdviser (this website), as a reminder of some of the key things to consider as you work through the negotiation process.

 It's assumed here that you've already followed the recommended ExitAdviser steps through to this point.